EnnoxHD/archlinux-install-guide/CUPS.md

 # CUPS
 - is a printing service
-- allows for PDF output printing
+- allows for virtual PDF printing

 ## Install
 ```bash